CIAvash/Magrent/README.md

 -----------

 Magrent is a Firefox add-on that enables you to convert magnet links and URIs to torrent files.
-It uses torrent cache sites like Torrage.com for downloading torrent files.
+It uses torrent caching sites like Torrage.com for downloading torrent files.

 This add-on is useful when you have the magnet URI and want the torrent file or when your are using sites like The Pirate Bay which only provide the magnet links.